Eczema and Dermatitis – A parent’s complete guide.

 - You cannot get your child’s eczema or dermatitis under control using a simple skincare regimen.

 - If your baby or child shows signs of infection such as pus filled lumps or scratches, red scaly patches, fever or inflammation of the skin.

 - If your baby is under two years and is very itchy.

 - If your child is under ten years and is suffering from regular flare ups.

-I hope you have found this article helpful and as always if you have any questions at all please don’t hesitate to contact me (Sheena) through the WonderBaba facebook page (www.facebook.com/wonderbabacare) or at Milltown totalhealth Pharmacy on 012600262.
+I hope you have found this article helpful and as always if you have any questions at all please don’t hesitate to contact me (Sheena) through the WonderBaba Contact Form, or the WonderBaba facebook page or at Milltown totalhealth Pharmacy on 012600262.

 See www.wonderbaba.ie to learn more about or purchase the products mentioned in this article.